Series

 Inventing the Mythic Amorite Kingdom of Sihon

-Parashat Mattot confronts the separate territorial dream of two and a half tribes who request to live east of the Jordan River.
-Moses receives the request as a scandalous assault on God’s promise of return to an ancestral homeland and comes close to accusing the tribes of apostasy.
-Why is their request so problematic?
-From the point of view of source criticism, the “map” proposed by the two and a half tribes conflicts with the Priestly notion of a land bounded by the Jordan River.[1]
+From the source critical point of view, the “map” proposed by these tribes conflicts with the Priestly notion of a land bounded by the Jordan River.[1]
 Are the tribes asking to live in a diaspora, however proximate?
 Or do they ask to be exempt from the law?
 Would not either request destabilize the collective of Israel?

 Biblical scholars have long noticed the disputed status of Transjordan, both part of Israel and excluded from it.
 Its status is disputed, I suggest, because the tribes were a longstanding presence in the Transjordan who eventually joined a national Israelite alliance.
 As they joined the alliance, they accepted traditions such as the exodus from Egypt and brought along their own long-standing territorial traditions.
 The editors of various biblical books remain unsure about them – how Israelite are they really?[2]

-Inventing the Story of the Transjordanian Amorite Conquest
+Inventing the Transjordanian Amorites

 The balance between the Israelite and the alien characteristics of the land east of the Jordan is under constant negotiation in biblical texts.
 On one hand, Ammon and Moab are described as relatives (Gen 19:36-38).
 On the other, they are lampooned as children of incest.
-Suspicion that Reuben and Gad’s territory is integrated into that of Moab and Ammon directly challenges the claim that Israel is distinct from its neighboring nations and separated from them by the Jordan River.[3]
-If these tribes are possible foreigners, then what does this mean for the ethnic premise of the nation itself?

-For this reason, the proximity is managed through the story that Israel conquered its Transjordanian holdings from Amorite foes (Num, 21:21-35), not from their immediate neighbors, Moab, Ammon, and Edom.
+The proximity problem is managed through the story that Israel conquered its Transjordanian holdings from Amorite foes (Num, 21:21-35), not from their immediate neighbors, Moab, Ammon, and Edom.
+The proscription of Moabite, Ammonite, and Edomite land on the principle that God granted circumscribed territory to these relatives of Israel just as He did for His beloved nation reinforces the claim.

+These alleged Transjordanian Amorite opponents, I suggest, are a fiction intended to break the contiguity of Reuben and Gad with Ammon and Moab and perhaps to obscure the indigenous origins of the east bank tribes.[4]
 Sihon and Og, the two larger-than-life Amorite kings, create a legendary space between Israel and Moab, on one hand, and Israel and Aram, on the other hand.
-The Transjordanian Amorite tradition largely attempts to distance Israel from Moab and to draw clear lines in a region or at a time when such imagined lines did not operate.[5]
+The Transjordanian Amorite tradition largely attempts to distance Israel from Moab and to draw clear lines in a region at a time when such imagined lines did not operate.[5]

 Arnon: Border of Amorites or Ammon?

-The book of Numbers also inserts Amorites into the contentious space shared by Reuben, Gad, Ammon, and Moab.
+The book of Numbers inserts Amorites into the contentious space shared by Reuben, Gad, Ammon, and Moab.[6]
 Under the leadership of Moses, Israel enters Moab, and here the text begins to dissemble with the insistence that Israel reaches only the edge, not the heart, of Moab.
-Israel first camps “just east of Moab in the wilderness”[6] (Num 21:11) and then crosses the Arnon River to camp “in the wilderness alongside the Amorite border” (21:13).[7]
-The insertion of Amorites into Moabite space becomes conspicuous as the text elaborates on the “Amorite border”: “the Arnon, you see, is the border of Moab, the border between Moab and the Amorites” (21:13).[8]
+Israel first camps just east of Moab:

 The story continues with Israel requesting passage from Sihon king of the Amorites.
 When Sihon in turn attacks Israel, he forfeits the chance that Israel might turn from him and continue their journey.
 Israel emerges victorious from the battle and wins the territory between the Arnon and the Jabbok rivers, the Jabbok here cited as the border with Ammon (21:24).